Masorr/rock-paper-scissors-lizard-spock/README.md

 - HTML
   - No errors were found but 1 warning was returned on the html page when passing through the html validator: <https://validator.w3.org/>
     - Empty heading warning on line 67.
-    - **Reasons**: JavaScript will add text into this header of the game's result.
-It begins as empty, and when the game restarts it turns back into this same state.
+    - **Reasons**: JavaScript will add text into this header about the game's result.
+It begins as empty, and when the game restarts it turns back into this same empty state.
-  - Info messages are coming from an automatic formating in the index.html upon saving changes while using the Codeanywhere IDE and the Code Institute template.
+  - Info messages are coming from an automatic formatting in the index.html upon saving changes while using the Codeanywhere IDE and the Code Institute template.
 It is not the programmer's intention to include these.
-    - **Reasons**: Current lack of understanding of how to turn off or fix this type of formatting without manually fixing '28 typos' every time a change is made to the index.html.
+    - **Reasons**: Current lack of understanding of how to turn off or fix this type of formatting without manually fixing '29 typos' every time a change is made to the index.html.

 - CSS
   - No errors were found when passing through the css validator: <https://jigsaw.w3.org/css-validator/>

 - JavaScript
-  - No errors were found but 1 warning was returned when passing through the jshint validator <https://jshint.com/>
+  - No errors were found but 1 warning was returned when passing through the JSHint validator <https://jshint.com/>
-    - Function declared within loop referencing outer scoped variable.
+    - Function declared within loop referencing outer scoped variable may lead to confusing semantics.
     - **Reasons**: Current lack of knowledge of how to circumvent this type of warning.

 - HTML validator results for index.html, about.html, contact.html and confirmation.html